Clavernever/Skill_Uses_Scaled/docs/README.md

     - Tones down XP from easily gathered/purchased ingredients.
     - More ingredients means more Value, means more XP.
 As it should.
         > Now you can make 4 ingredient superpotions and not feel wasteful for doing the objectively cool thing.

-## UNTRACKABLE SKILLS
-> All of these skills scale with workaround or compromise variables.
-> They will get better scaling formulas as soon as Lua API support is added for the missing factors.

-#### Melee Weapons and Bows/Crossbows

-- [x] Weapon XP scales posi-negatively with Weapon Skill, isn't affected by Weapon Speed, and scales positively with net Damage Dealt (taken from item condition lost)

-    `  XP Multiplier = Damage/[10] / Weapon Speed * 80 /(40 + Skill)  `

-    - XP per combat enocunter will be mainly determined by _enemy HP_ rather than by how a$$ your weapon's minimal damage is.
-    - Weapon Skill is set as a divider, to stabilise the effect of hit chance on levling.
-        > This makes high levels not result in uberfast XP.
-        > Likewise, it also tones down the badness of missing a lot when skill is low.
-    - All weapons level at the same rate regardless of attack speed
-        > Yes, it's dividing in the formula.
-Don't get scared, all that does is neutralise it.
-    - Damage is counted before your difficulty settings are applied.
-        > So the effect of difficulty (if any) on weapon leveling is the same as vanilla.
-    - Condition lost only changes every 10 damage for weapons, unless you have changed a specific GMST.
-        > This makes the formula more a staircase than a line.
-        > This makes the formula not work when you're dealing less than 20 damage.
-        > ..a compromise was made and a different formula is used when you deal low damage, which averages weapon stats.
-        - The ***S_U_S_Weapon-XP-Precision*** addon eliminates this issue almost completely.

-- The ***S_U_S_Weapon-XP-Precision*** addon doubles weapon degradation speed, and doubles Armorer repair rates.
-    - The addon is completely optional, but highly recommended, especially along [Weaponry of Resdayn Rebalanced](https://www.nexusmods.com/morrowind/mods/51247)
-    - It makes Armorer field repairs more valuable, and increases the need to carry backup weapons.
-    - It MASSIVELY reduces the number of cases where the alternate, compromised backup formula gets used.
-        > It basically goes back to being a "Trackable Skill" if you have it.

-#### Throwing

-- [ ] Throwing XP scales with marksman level and average item damage.

-#### Unarmored

-- [x] Unarmored XP scales positively with not getting hit and dodge rating, posi-negatively with unarmored skill, and negatively with armor weight.
-    Armor weight, dodge rating and not-hit bonus are all configurable.
-    - Due to mechanical limitations Unarmored, unlike Armor skills, does _not_ scale with damage taken.
-      Instead, you get more XP per hit the least you've been hit within a 60 second window.
-        > This means unarmored is a viable defensive skill for mages and assassins that prefer to avoid damage rather than resist it.
-        > In vanilla, this kind of gameplay results in such low amounts of experience that you never meaningfully progress without trainers.
-        > Now it will actually level at a decent rate if you don't get hit very often.
-        > On the reverse, armor is a better choice if you intend to be hit a lot.
-    - Armor Weight slows down Unarmored progress.
-        > You can do with mixing some light armor in, such as a shield.
-        > You should avoid combining unarmored with heavy armor.
-        > They're opposite sides of a spectrum, and aren't meant to be used together.
-    - Argonians and Khajiit get a significant bonus to XP rates if fully clad in armor.
-        > Well, if clad in 8 pieces or more to be precise.
-No bonus if more than 3 slots are left unarmored.
-        > This is meant for Helmet, Boots and Shield (for 2 handers with some mods), but it can technically be any 3 slots you want.
-        > The bonus is divided among empty slots, so the overall effect is the same if you have 1, 2 or 3 slots open.
-        > The purpose of this bonus is to somewhat compensate for the inability to equip any boots and most helmets...
-        > ..letting your unarmored skill keep up with your armor skill, so the empty slots have a decent Armor Rating.